Holiday Celebrations with COVID-19

 COVID-19 Holiday Safety

-- Keep gatherings small and maintain 6 feet of distance, even if those you are with are extended family.
+- Keep gatherings small and maintain 6 feet of distance, even if those you are with our extended family.

 - Host outdoor activities, eat outside around a bonfire or heater, or, if indoors, open windows to increase circulation.